Load Balancing with Laravel Forge

 Enter your domain (e.g.,

-)Select Round Robin as the balancing method
+forgeapp.somniotech.com)Select What is Round Robin Load Balancing? as the balancing method

 Add your backend servers (the web servers that will handle the actual requests)